wxWidgets/website/README.md

-This checkout will be shared with this virtual machine at `/vagrant`, so you can go there now and run `yarn dist` to compile all assets, and run `jekyll` to start up the built-in webserver that will automatically re-generate all pages any time it's corresponding file is changed here.
+This checkout will be shared with this virtual machine at `/vagrant`, so you can go there now and run `yarn dist` to compile all assets, and run `jekyll` to start up the built-in webserver that will process all files on startup.
+This will need to be restarted to process any changes.

     $ cd /vagrant
     $ yarn --no-bin-links